pelya/android-keyboard-gadget/README.md

 - Copy appropriate fastboot executable from the directory `fastboot`.
 - Launch command `fastboot oem unlock`
 - Confirm unlock action by pressing Power button.
 This will factory reset your device.
-- Copy boot.img from directory `nexus7-2012-wifi-grouper`.
+- Copy *boot.img* from directory `nexus7-2012-wifi-grouper`.
-- Launch command `fastboot flash boot boot.img`
+- Launch command `fastboot flash boot boot.img`.
 - Reboot your device using Power button.
 - Go to *Settings* -> *About tablet*, and tap *Build number* 10 times.
 - Go to *Settings* -> *Developer options*, and enable *USB debugging*.